 Prof Robert Bryson-Richardson

 Rob studied Human Genetics at the University of Nottingham before moving to the Medical Research Council’s Human Genetics Unit in Edinburgh to complete his PhD and begin his work using the zebrafish model system.
 He completed his PhD in 2003 and continued his research at the Victor Chang Cardiac Research Institute in Sydney and the Australian Regenerative Medicine Institute at Monash University.
-He joined the School of Biological Sciences at Monash University as a lecturer and principal investigator in 2010.
-He is the leader of the Genetics, Genomics, and Health theme in the School of Biological Sciences at Monash University
+He joined the School of Biological Sciences at Monash University in 2010.
+His focus is on clinically translatable findings to inform the diagnosis and treatment of neuromuscular diseases.

 Emily completed a Bachelor of Science with Honours, majoring in genetics and molecular biology, at Monash University in 2016.
 Her honours research project was focused on characterising a novel candidate gene for heritable peripheral neuropathy.
 Following graduation, she was employed as a research assistant in the Bryson-Richardson lab, investigating the role of autophagy in the pathogenesis of myofibrillar myopathy and testing potential drug treatments for nemaline myopathy.
 Emily began her PhD at Monash University in 2019, and is studying the mechanisms of muscle development and disease.